Xana Sousa

 Portugal, 1986

-She completed the master in Artistic Creation: Realísimos y Contextos at the Faculty of Fine Arts of Barcelona in 2010, and the Degree in Painting at the Faculty of Fine Arts of Lisbon in 2008.
+She studied the Master in Artistic Creation: Realisms and Contexts at the Faculty of Fine Arts in Barcelona in 2010 and the Degree in Painting at the Faculty of Fine Arts in Lisbon in 2008.

-The curatorial projects of the Collective were hosted by the Mãe d’Água Reservoir, the Carris Museum and the Astronomical Observatory in Lisbon, the Lapís Viarco Factory and the Oliva Creative Factory, in S. João da Madeira, previously supported by the Calouste Gulbenkian Foundation, National Center de Cultura, Jovens Criadores, CML, FBAUL – Cieba and FCT.
+The Collective’s curatorial projects have been hosted by the Reservatorio Mãe d’Água, the Carris Museum and the Astronomical Observatory in Lisbon, the Fábrica Lapís Viarco and the Fábrica Creativa Oliva, in S. João da Madeira, previously supported by the Calouste Gulbenkian Foundation, the Centro Nacional de Cultura, Jovens Criadores, CML, FBAUL – Cieba and FCT.
+In 2015, he founded the Atelier Contentious with three artists.